sepandhaghighi/zstyle/README.md

 <p align="justify">
 In this work I tried to generate generative arts for <a href="https://gitcoin.co/issue/Zilliqa/Zilliqa/2714/100026476">[ZILLIQA ON GITCOIN: NFTs BEYOND ART] Generative Art Pieces</a> that can serve as unique memorabilia or even avatars.
-This project is based on our other library called <a href="https://github.com/sepandhaghighi/samila">Samila</a> and consist of two main part:
+This project is based on our other library called <a href="https://github.com/sepandhaghighi/samila">Samila</a> and consist of two main parts:

 1. Generative Wallpapers
 2. Generative Z-Style Avatars